bigdata-i523/hid319/notebook.md

 * 10/09/17 Completed writing Paper1 and uploaded the changes into git.
 * 10/13/17 Reviewing paper1 contents of different authors.
 * 10/15/17 - 10/23/17 Working on Paper2 mini project: ESP8266 and Raspberry Pi Robot car
+* 11/10/17 Completed working on the code for Paper2 on Robot car
+* 11/19/17 Completed 80% of Paper2.
+Delayed due to off for emergency.

 # Meetings